 You will have an estimated cost of your treatment with Recovery Centers of America before you enter our facilities.

 Let’s say you aren’t able to afford your deductible, or you are paying for treatment out-of-pocket.
 Our Treatment Advisors will get you in touch with FinPay, our third-party payment plan provider.
-Their Payment Specialists, who are located within our contact center, will help you figure out a payment plan that works for you.
+Their Payment Specialists, who are located within our Admissions Department, will help you figure out a payment plan that works for you.

 FinPay’s mission is to provide patients with a helpful, simple financial experience.
 Together, we have one simple goal: Provide education, transparency, and payment options that make patient bills affordable.